 Least count of micrometer= pitch of the spindle screw / no of division in the spindle

-Figure illustrate an outside micrometer.
-It is used to measure the outside diameter and length of small parts to accuracy of 0.01mm.
-The main parts of an
+The figure illustrates an outside micrometer.
+It is used to measure the outside diameter and length of small parts to an accuracy of 0.01mm.
+The main parts of an outside caliper are:

 1. U shaped steel frame